Comparative Metaphysics

 5. The Structure of the Birth Chart

-In Bazi, your chart consists of eight characters arranged into Four Pillars: Year, Month, Day, and Hour.
-Each pillar has a Heavenly Stem on top and an Earthly Branch below, encoding the elemental DNA of that time unit.
+A Bazi chart has eight characters arranged into Four Pillars: Year, Month, Day, and Hour.
+Each pillar has a Heavenly Stem above an Earthly Branch.
+The Day Stem is the Day Master, the main self-reference point in most Bazi readings.

 6. Which One Should You Use?